wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnectsync-operations.md

 **Verify**

-1. Start a cmd prompt and go to `%Program Files%\Microsoft Azure AD Sync\bin`
+1. Start a cmd prompt and go to `%Program Files%\Windows Azure AD Sync\bin`
 2. Run: `csexport "Name of Connector" %temp%\export.xml /f:x`<BR/>
 The name of the Connector can be found in Synchronization Service.
 It will have a name similar to “contoso.com – AAD” for Azure AD.
 3. Run: `CSExportAnalyzer %temp%\export.xml > %temp%\export.csv`